mikaelsundell/icloud-snapshot/README.md

 **Overwrite files**

-The overwrite_files flag will make sure files will be overwritten.
-If the `--timecode_snapshot` flag is not used the snapshot will try to overwrite existing files if exists.
+The overwrite_files flag will make sure files are overwritten.
+If the `--timecode_snapshot` is used a unique time coded directory will be created an no files need to be overwritten.

 **Evict files**

-The `--evict_files` flag will remove all local files from the icloud directory before the snapshot runs.
-This is useful along with the `--skip_snapshot_files` flag if local copies should be removed from the icloud directory without creating a snapshot.
+The `--evict_files` flag will remove all local files stored in the icloud directory.
+This is useful combined with the `--skip_snapshot_files` flag to free up disk space without making a new snapshot.

 **Skip snapshot files**